This tutorial assumes that you understand the basics of entering Crayta’s CREATE mode and have some experience building levels.

 Adding More Competitors

 Now is a good opportunity to practice what you have done so far.
 Add more competitors to your game.
-You will need to adjust their mesh, rotation and speed properties to be the same as the first one.
+You will need to adjust their rotation and speed properties to be the same as the first one.
 Repeat the steps from Adding A Robot if you want to follow the instructions again to remind yourself how to add competitors to the game.
 If you changed the mesh, then you may want to switch that as well.

-Preview your level and make sure that you have some Robots, that all travel in the same direction in a race.
+Preview your level and make sure all the robots are facing and travel in the same direction.